elsampsa/valkka-examples/docs/_build/html/_sources/lesson_11.rst.txt

 ValkkaFSManager
 ---------------

-In the previous example, two callback functions which define the application's behaviour with respect to recorded and cached frames were written.
+In the previous example, two callback functions which define the application's behaviour with respect to recorded and cached frames were used.

-How you define the callback functions, depends completely on your application.

-If you're creating an application that does playback of recorded stream, you might want to request new blocks at your *current_time_callback*, once the time goes over limits of currently cached frames.
+How you define the callback functions, depends completely on your application, say, if you're creating an application that does playback of recorded stream, you might want to request new blocks at your *current_time_callback*, once the time goes over limits of currently cached frames.

-If your application send same video stream in a loop for an RTSP server, you might want to rewind to the beginning of cached frames, when the time goes over limits of available frames.

-*etc.*

-LibValkka's API level 2 provides a class that implements a correct behaviour for the playback of continuously recorded streams, like this:

-- Instantiates ValkkaFSWriter, ValkkaFSReader and FileCacheThread, based on a ValkkaFS instance
-- Queries the blocktable frequently for changes
-- Requests new blocks from ValkkaFSReaderThread, when there are no more frames available in FrameCacherThread's cache
-- etc.

-..
-TODO: comment on blocktable reading
+We are starting to get some idea on the challenges that arise when doing *simultaneous reading, writing, caching and playing* of a large number of (non-continuous) video streams.
+For a more discussions on this, please see the :ref:`ValkkaFS section <valkkafs>`.

+To make things easier, ``valkka.fs`` namespace has a special class ``ValkkaFSManager`` that handles the simultaneous & synchronous writing and playing of multiple video streams.

-For an example on how to use ValkkaFSManager, please see ``test_studio_5.py`` at the :ref:`PyQt testsuite <testsuite>`
+For an example on how to use ValkkaFSManager, please see ``test_studio_6.py`` at the :ref:`PyQt testsuite <testsuite>`.